mephas/tteICE/README.md

 ## Method

+### Randomized trials and observational studies

+Randomized trials are the best form of experiments for evaluating the treatment effect because confounders are naturally balanced between treatment groups.
+The difference in outcomes between treatment groups is explained by the treatment condition.
+In observational studies, confounders (observed or unobserved) are not balanced.
+To estimate the treatment effect, we need to assume all confounders are collected.
+Then we may use matching, weighting, or emulating trial methods to create a sample analogue to randomized trials.
+Although methods for randomized trials apply to observational studies after adjusting for confounders, one should be careful in making causal conclusions based on observational studies due to the threat of unmeasured confounding.

 ### Five strategies to deal with intercurrent events

 The ICH E9 (R1) proposed five strategies to deal with intercurrent